quantumphysicist/StackOverFlow-SurveyData-Analysis/README.md

 The individuals steps of the data science process (gather, assess, clean, analyse, model, visualise) are identified with Markdown cells.
 CRISP-DM steps are also outlined in markdown cells at the relevant points in the notebook.

 Figures generated in the notebook are saved as `Languages.png`, `Gender.png`, `Race-Ethnicity.png`, and `Top10Table.png`.
 These are Figures 1, 2, 3, and Table 1 respectively in the medium.com article.
+(These are reproduced at the bottom of this readme file.)

 ## Results<a name="results"></a>